Redleaf23477/CF-FriendlyPrint/README.md

 Dummy mode simply removes header, top menu, side bar, footer, and stuffs that have nothing to do with the content of the problem or blog entry and print the web page afterwards.
 Users can use chrome dev-tools (press `<F12>` in chrome) and remove elements they don't wish to see by themselves.

-Since there isn't unified format on tutorials, normal mode may end up deleting wrong elements in the page or some unexpected error.
+In most pages, normal mode is simply enough.
+However, since there isn't unified format on tutorials, normal mode may end up deleting wrong elements in the page or encounter some unexpected errors.
 If normal mode failed to fetch correct contents, you can always use dummy mode and delete the unwanted elements on you own.

 ## FAQ